3liz/lizmap-documentation/DEV.md

 You can then commit them.

-Note: our continuous integration system regularly retrieves translated strings to publish the web site.
-It doesn't rely on `.po` files stored into the repository.

 ## Adding a new language

 The language should be created into Transifex.
 When there are enough translated